 When a reckless driver’s actions result in a felony conviction or if the defendant was under the influence of alcohol or drugs, there is no cap on punitive damages.

-Your Charleston, SC motorcycle accident lawyer at the Boles Law Firm will help you to determine who was liable, demand full and fair compensation from the insurance companies, file a lawsuit on your behalf, and take your case to trial if the insurance companies do not pay the damages that you are entitled to under SC law and the facts of your case.
+Your Charleston, SC motorcycle crash lawyer at the Boles Law Firm will help you to determine who was liable, demand full and fair compensation from the insurance companies, file a lawsuit on your behalf, and take your case to trial if the insurance companies do not pay the damages that you are entitled to under SC law and the facts of your case.

 Single-Vehicle Motorcycle Crashes